PeterMcCormick/allApologies/README.md

 ## Fifth Commit
   Ran: npm install codecov --save-dev
-  Installs Codecov, a code coverage addin that "Upload reports with one line"
+  Installs Codecov, a code coverage dev dependency that "Upload reports with one line".

+## Sixth Commit
+  Ran: npm install jasmine-core --save-dev
+  Installs Jasmine, a JS testing framework.
+It doesn't rely on browsers, DOM, or the JS framework.
+It can be run across browsers.

+## Seventh Commit